-FWSQ Restoration
+FWSQ Completed Restoration

 In the 1960s the original chinking was removed from the cabin and replaced with Portland Cement.
 It was thought to be the best solution for historical buildings with chinking.
 However, it has been determined the Portland Cement causes decay of the logs, because they cannot expand and contract with moisture.

-What is the Plan?
+What was the Plan?

-What is the Cost?
+What was the Cost?

-The cost of the entire project will be $260,000.
+The cost of the entire project was $270,000.

 |